projectatomic/atomic-site/source/docs/usr-bin-atomic.md

 ### Note about Atomic

 The `atomic` command is still a bit new and undergoing rapid development.
-It is currently in Fedora and will soon be included in the CentOS Atomic host builds.
+It is currently in Fedora 22 alpha and will soon be included in the CentOS Atomic host builds.

 ## Using /usr/bin/atomic